 I can’t tell you how important that experience was.
 It taught me that we don’t come across anywhere near as bad as we think we do when anxious; that no one is taking any real notice of us and even when we are feeling anxious, we can still achieve anything.

 This gave me so much more confidence when doing things in the future and yes, I could still feel anxious when doing anything new, but it really did not stop or bother me.
-I just always saw it as growth.
+I just always saw it as growth; a path no a new life.
 In time, I found things pretty easy and something that would have been daunting before was no longer a problem.

 Our anxiety weakens as we grow

 How we first feel when stepping out of our comfort zones has no bearing on how comfortable we eventually feel.
 People falsely think that if they feel uncomfortable in a situation, then it will always be that way.
 It isn’t, it gets so much easier the more we do it.
 But it is more about getting comfortable with how you feel initially than anything else, realising that a few nerves are fine, harmless and normal.